CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/GettingStarted.md

   - **Integrate threat intelligence** feeds and deploy relevant analytics/content from the Content Hub to enhance detection capabilities.

-  - **Enable and use UEBA** in Microsoft Sentinel to detect abnormal user and entity behaviors.
+  - **Enable and use UEBA** in Microsoft Sentinel to detect abnormal user and entity behaviours.

 Understand the role of each component in the threat detection and incident response workflow.